Gulu University VC applauds NORPART Project team for achieving great over the years.

 The Gulu University management appreciated Dr. Olum, for his successful coordination with partners, local leaders and all the stake holders involved to achieve the goals of the project.

-Christopher Oballim, the Deputy University Secretary commended the NORPART delegation for fulfilling all the project needs on time without any pending activities and balances.
+Christopher Oballim, the Deputy University Secretary commended the NORPART delegation for fulfilling all the project needs on time without any pending activities and balances, noting that the project has been very successful, the reason it is not asking for an extension.

 “Opportunities like this help us in learning, generation of knowledge and growing together said Mr. Oballim.

-He recommended that Gulu University grants office should be strengthened in order to follow up on research gaps and ensure that no areas are repeated so as to move into research that creates impact instead of research for publication. and implored them to be innovative
+He recommended that Gulu University grants office should be strengthened in order to follow up on research gaps and ensure that no areas are repeated so as to move into research that creates impact in addition to research for publication.

 Share this post